 Submit Your XML Sitemap to Google

-Once you have your XML sitemap ready, you should you to submit it to Google.
+Once you have your XML sitemap ready, you should submit it to Google.
 The first step to submitting your sitemap via Google search engine console is to verify yourself as the site owner.

 1. Once you’re verified, open Google Search Console home page and select your website.